Aeroclub-IITM/Plugins_setup/README.md

-# Setting_up_sensors
+# Setting up sensors

-Guide to setup various sensors
+This repo aims to explore on how to get values from various sensors in the drone with ros.